What is Joint Hypermobility Syndrome?

 Adriane Chan - Physiotherapist (Clinical Associate) | Back In Motion Brunswick

-Physiotherapist - Bachelor of Science, School of Physiotherapy, Curtin University, Perth; Clinical Pilates instructor; Endorsed in dry needling/acupuncture, APAM.
+Physiotherapist - Bachelor of Science, School of Physiotherapy, Curtin University, Perth; Pilates instructor; Endorsed in dry needling/acupuncture, APAM.

 Adriane is originally from the beautiful island of Mauritius in the Indian Ocean.
 She migrated to Australia for her studies and graduated from Curtin University (School of Physiotherapy) in Perth.
 She then worked in the private practice setting and developed experience in treating a wide variety of musculoskeletal disorders.

 She is passionate about treating and managing a variety of musculoskeletal and sports injuries, with a special interest in back/spinal injuries.
 Adriane also has experience in treating complex cases, including chronic pain, and ensures she stays up to date with the latest research and literature to provide the best care for all her patients.
-She is endorsed in dry needling and acupuncture treatment and has experience in Pilates, which she particularly likes to use in the rehabilitation of her patients.
+She is endorsed in dry needling and acupuncture treatment and has experience in Clinical Exercise, which she particularly likes to use in the rehabilitation of her patients.
 She has also completed the Level 1 course in Life and Wellness Coaching (WCA) and believes in adopting a holistic approach to managing an injury.